 Keep in mind, though, that those savings have to be considered in the context of the sale price.
 Let’s say you go with a transaction coordinator instead of an agent so you can avoid paying a $15,000 commission.
 It may seem like you saved $14,500 – but if your lackluster negotiation skills translated to a lower final sale price, you may have only broken even, or even lost money.

 It’s all very complicated, and the right answer for you is going to depend on your circumstances.
 But one thing we can say with confidence is that an agent does more than a transaction coordinator, and if you can get a top agent at a discount, it’s almost always going to be a better choice.

-Real Estate Witch has partnered with Clever Real Estate to help our readers partner up with top local agents across the U.S. Clever’s clients enjoy a deluxe, full-service experience for a low, flat fee of $3,000, or 1% if your home sells for more than $350,000.
+Real Estate Witch has partnered with Clever Real Estate to help our readers partner up with top local agents across the U.S. Clever’s clients enjoy a deluxe, full-service experience for a low fee of 1.5%.

 These are pre-vetted agents with proven track records, and they’ve agreed to work at a significant discount.
 That means you’re getting the best of both worlds; the all-around expertise of an elite real estate agent, at a price point that’s much closer to a transaction coordinator.